OlleLindgren/data-cache/README.md

 There is an internal cache root, where cached files are stored (.data-cache by default).
 View the code example below for how to change that.

-It is also possible to cache functions in ram, with the `mem_cache` function/decorator.

 ## Dependencies

 ```